jeka-dev/jeka/README.md

 <strong>Jeka</strong>(formerly Jerkar) is a complete **Java build system** ala _Ant_, _Maven_, _Gradle_ or _Buildr_ using only Java code to automate builds or tasks.

+Forget about verbose Poms and rigid Maven structure.
+Get rid of Gradle scripting.

-Enjoy all the engineering power you are comfortable with (Java code, IDE, 3rd party libs,  Maven repository, ...).
-Model, refactor, run, debug, reuse automation assets accros task and projects.
-Exactly as you would do with regular Java code.
+Enjoy all the engineering power you are comfortable with : Java code, IDE, 3rd party libs, binary repositories, ....

+Model, refactor, run, debug, reuse automation assets across tasks and projects.
+Exactly as you do with your regular Java code.

 Also, __Jeka conventions and plugin mechanism are so powerful__ that it can perform pretty exotic tasks without needing a single line of code/configuration.

 For example `jeka java#pack jacoco# sonar#run -sonar#host.url=http://myserver/sonar`
-performs a complete build running unit tests under Jacoco coverage tools and performs Sonar analysis on a Java project free of any build-code / configuration / script.
+performs a complete build running unit tests under Jacoco coverage tools and performs SonarQube analysis on a Java project free of any build-code / configuration / script.

 # News